mekenthompson/buildkite-mcp-server/README.md

 }
 ```

+# Security

+This container image is built using [cgr.dev/chainguard/static](https://images.chainguard.dev/directory/image/static/versions) base image and is configured to run the MCP server as a non-root user.

 # Contributing

-Notes on building this project are in the [Development.md](Development.md)
+Notes on building this project are in the [DEVELOPMENT.md](DEVELOPMENT.md)

 ## Disclaimer